 Botanising was mainly restricted to the forest edge, grassland and small woodlands, so the plants were mainly the typical representatives of the Dinaric forests of silver fir and beech (Abieti-Fagetum).
 I didn't have time to take many photos, so here are just some of the +60 species we had:

 |Asarum europaeum - leaves (above) and the odd flower (below).

 |Beech Fagus sylvatica

-while walking on a forest road.
+In the late afternoon we made a small incursion into the mixed forests of Javorniki, above the lake.
+We heard two drumming THREE-TOED WOODPECKERS Picoides tridactylus and at the same time "flushed" a URAL OWL Strix uralensis while walking on a forest road.
 The owl was then seen two more times, once perched, once in flight (briefly), while a female Three-toed was observed drumming on a broken beech tree.
 It's the first time I see a Three-toed on a deciduous tree.
 It looked odd!

 |Watching the Three-toed Woodpecker